jmalicki/repo-intel/docs/projects/pattern-matcher/README.md

 ## Overview

 The Pattern Matcher is a **Python script** that reads specific repository files (hardcoded list) and makes LLM API calls to analyze content.

-The script follows a predefined list of files to check - it doesn't decide what to look at, it just follows instructions.
+**LIMITATION**: This approach can only find files in expected locations with standard names.
+It cannot discover:
+- Different security tools (Snyk, OWASP, custom tools)
+- Files in non-standard locations (security/ directory, config/security.yml)
+- Non-standard naming (security-policy.md, SECURITY.txt)
+- Custom implementations or novel approaches

 ## What It Actually Does